tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Designed and implemented automation frameworks and tools for **Big Data** projects for QuickBooks Online and Small Business Group (SBG) ecosystem.
   Worked with business analysts and data scientists on project requirements to develop appropriate tools and automation solutions.
 * Projects and Achievements:
-  * Designed and implemented a test automation framework to facilitate automated unit/functional testing of **SQL scripts**, verifying Extract-Transform-Load (**ETL**) processes between data sources (e.g., Netezza, Hive, HDFS, Vertica), and validating data consistency and integrity.
+  * Designed and implemented an automated verification framework to validate **SQL scripts**, verifying Extract-Transform-Load (**ETL**) processes between data sources (e.g., Netezza, Hive, HDFS, Vertica), and validating data consistency and integrity.
   * Member of team ["Ahab"](https://en.wikipedia.org/wiki/Moby-Dick) that won Intuit Data Hackathon:
     Using Docker containers to recreate data warehouse infrastructure and pipelines in local environment for efficient ETL development and testing.